pinnaculum/galacteek/galacteek/docs/manual/en/workspaces.rst

 Search workspace
 ----------------

-This workspace is dedicated to IPFS searching.
+This workspace is dedicated to searching content on the dweb.

 Edition workspace
 -----------------